 Which vessels are affected by the TEPAI?

-TEPAI covers leisure vessels over 7m in Greek waters.
-Those between 7m and 12m pay a fixed yearly fee.
-Vessels over 12m are charged eight euros per meter monthly.
-This includes private, charter, and commercial yachts, plus day-trip boats with less than 49 passengers.
+TEPAI applies to all leisure vessels over 7 meters sailing in Greek waters.
+Those between 7 meters and 12 meters pay a fixed annual fee.
+Vessels over 12 meters are charged eight euros per meter per month.
+The tax covers private yachts, charter boats, commercial vessels, and day-trip boats carrying fewer than 49 passengers.